 - Supply and demand trading course

-The imbalance between the basics of supply and demand trading in Forex.
+The imbalance between the supply and demand trading in Forex.
 Is when we look for an area of price that consolidates, that shows indecision within the markets between buyers and sellers.

 The area of price action that shows the consolidation of a price range that will show uncertainty, is the formation of the supply or demand zone.